The Best of Dublin 2018

 THE SWAN LOUNGE • Sean Lynch played rugby for Leinster, Ireland and the Lions.
 The Swan features a mini-museum of the great prop, which is now owned by his son, Ronan.
 While it’s not in the least bit trendy, there’s something very likable about this great Dublin pub, founded in 1897.

-THE PORTERHOUSE • When Arthur Guinness started brewing back in 1759, there were hundreds of breweries in Dublin.
-The great man soon put most of his rivals out of business.
-The Porterhouse was one of the first of the growing number of independent breweries to be found in the city today.
+THE PORTERHOUSE • Under the late, great Oliver Hughes, the Porterhouse was one of the first of the growing number of independent breweries now prospering in Dublin.
+Still one of our favourite haunts.
 They also make very fine gin.

 TONER’S • This is a museum where you are allowed to drink.
 Seriously.
 Toner’s received its licence first in 1818.
-Apparently W.B.
-Yeats liked to have a sherry in one of the snugs.
+According to legend, the poet W.B.
+Yeats had a sherry in one of the snugs.
 It remains a civilised refuge from anything so vulgar as the present.

 SHOPPING AND STUFF LIKE THAT